Large scale deployment of clouds to support scientific research

 Tim is responsible for the group at CERN, the European Laboratory for Particle Physics, which manages the compute infrastructure for 13,000 physicists around the world to support fundamental research.
 He previously worked as a Unix kernel developer at IBM along with managing large scale Unix production deployments and services for Deutsche Bank in Europe.

 My experience at CERN has been invaluable given the common principles of multicultural collaboration and meritocracy.
 As a publically funded organisation, CERN benefits from the same openness and transparency as one of its core principles with open source software being one of the ways we contribute back to society.
+Open source is part of the CERN culture from the world wide web to the upstream OpenStack contributions where we contribute back all changes of general interest and benefit from community improvements in delivery of IT services for our end users.

 Tim has already been nominated by: